 Introduction to week 2

-Welcome to week 2 video:
+Welcome to week 2 video

 Course Content for Week 2:

-the physical aspects of stress and trauma
+The biomechanics of stress and trauma part 2

 We've already discussed most of what we need to work with our own trauma or help our horses recover so there will be lots of opportunity to review things and go deeper into our understanding.
 For this week I would suggest reviewing the following documents: